JesalMP/Krypto-Backend-Price-Alert/README.md

 ### Installation

 1. Download the code as zip or clone the repo.
-2. In the project root directory, go to .env file and set your MONGODB Url to access the data base, Set your Personal email Id, set IMAP Handler Email id and password (Zoho mail is recomended, since GMAIL disabled support for IMAP), set IMAP Handler Email host address and port.
+2. In the project root directory, go to .env file and set your MongoDB Url to access the data base, Set your Personal email Id, set IMAP Handler Email id and password (Zoho mail is recomended, since GMAIL disabled support for IMAP), set IMAP Handler Email host address and port.
 3. We are Good to Go.
 ![image](https://user-images.githubusercontent.com/84318539/181877883-21114630-9fd3-444c-b028-0bb23822f8df.png)